AliClub/Project/README.md

 * The contact information(wechat recommended)

-3. Create a file about groupmeeting, it should include the discussing topic and its date.
+### Create a file about groupmeeting, it should include the discussing topic and its date.

-4. Fork the project from your own github account.
+### Fork the project from your own github account.

 ## Other

 * Your group meeting is required.
 Because there will be few whole club meeting from now on.
 Also remember to write the date clearly so that if anyone if interested in this topic, though he or she is not in this project group ,it can still come and listen.

+* Thr group discussion related to the topic or not are both ok.
+Like you could discuss the project or schedule, or you can also just discuss sth about your favourate IDE